This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 The best way to edit PDFs on a Mac is to use its in-built tools: Preview or QuickLook.
 By default, Mac opens your PDF on Preview, where you can edit it with Preview’s Markup Tools.
 Or else, select your PDF file and press the Spacebar to access QuickLook editing tools.

 Whether you just want to make quick changes to your PDF or edit it extensively, you can do it all with Mac’s in-built editors QuickLook and Preview.
-Their features and capabilities match those of expensive commercial tools.
-But still, these default PDF editors are absolutely free to use for Mac owners.
+Their features and capabilities match those of expensive commercial tools such as adobe acrobat or online pdf editor.
+But still, these default PDF editors are absolutely free pdf editor to use for Mac owners.

 Now, let’s explore how Mac’s QuickLook and Preview can help you edit different aspects of your PDF.

 QuickLook is a feature on macOS that allows you to preview the contents of a file without opening it in a separate application.
 It can preview a wide range of file types, including images, videos, documents, and more.
 However, its functionality is not limited to conveniently previewing files.
 It also provides some excellent tools for basic PDF editing.

 Now, before we explore how you can edit PDFs using Mac’s QuickLook, note that when you open a PDF on Mac, it opens in the Preview app by default.
 To open your PDF in QuickLook to edit it, you need to use a different method to open it.